 As Marlene tells us, the work that Marie Curie Healthcare Assistants do is as much about assisting the loved ones of those approaching the end of their lives as it is about the patients themselves.
 Whether that’s giving them a well-earned break or offering emotional support.

 Recently, Marlene was looking after an elderly patient.
-Her daughter had travelled all the way from Australia to be with her mother in her final days.
+Her daughter had travelled from Australia to be with her mother in her final days.

 “When the daughter went to sleep,” says Marlene.
 “I pulled my chair next to the patient’s bed so I could observe her while I was writing my report.
 After half an hour, I noticed that her eyes, colour, and breathing had changed, so I went straight up to the daughter and told her that her mother was dying.